emqx/blog/en/202212/two-way-tls-ssl-with-emqx-cloud.md

    ![the connection is successful](https://assets.emqx.com/images/911f4b18b043a36e7f3215f1aff04e02.png)

->If you get a "Error: unable to get issuer certificate" message, [download](https://letsencrypt.org/certs/isrgrootx1.pem) the [ISRG Root X1 Self-signed](https://letsencrypt.org/certificates/) certificate and use it in the MQTT X "CA file" field.
+>If you get a "Error: unable to get issuer certificate" message, [download](https://letsencrypt.org/certs/isrgrootx1.pem) the [ISRG Root X1 Self-signed](https://letsencrypt.org/certificates/) certificate and use it in the MQTTX "CA file" field.
 The error occurs because Let's Encrypt's default root certificate is itself certified with an older CA that recently expired, causing some devices to no longer trust it.
 More information [here](https://letsencrypt.org/docs/dst-root-ca-x3-expiration-september-2021/).

 ## Next steps

-Now we have finished setting up a two-way TLS authentication for an EMQX Cloud with a custom domain from Route 53 certified by Let’s Encrypt, tested with MQTT X. Two-way TLS/SSL can provide an important layer of security for communication over the internet, helping to protect sensitive information and prevent attacks.
+Now we have finished setting up a two-way TLS authentication for an EMQX Cloud with a custom domain from Route 53 certified by Let’s Encrypt, tested with MQTTX.
+Two-way TLS/SSL can provide an important layer of security for communication over the internet, helping to protect sensitive information and prevent attacks.

 Continue exploring what EMQX Cloud has to offer: